codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/try-finally-statements.md

 weight: "1"
 ---

-This example demonstrates how try-finally statement is ported to C++.
+This example demonstrates how try-finally statement is translated to C++.
 They are translated to lambda expressions passed to System::DoTryFinally function.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: -o finally_statement_as_lambda=true.